What stages are there in dementia?

 3. Mild Decline – loved ones may begin to notice subtle changes and signs that something ‘isn’t right.’
 You might be forgetting appointments or frequently losing your purse, or keys, in which case a simple object locator might come in very useful.
 If you seek advice from a doctor at this point you could be told you have Mild Cognitive Impairment.
 Experts believe this stage can last up to seven years.

 4. Moderate Decline – this is when symptoms become clearer to everyone.
 The person with dementia might find it difficult to manage money or pay bills, or remember what they had for breakfast.
-If they visit their doctor at this point, and undergo a Mini Mental State Examination (MMSE) it’s likely they will be diagnosed with dementia.
+If they visit their doctor at this point, and undergo testing it’s likely they will be diagnosed with dementia.
 The average length of this stage is around two years.

 5. Moderately Severe Decline – loved ones may need more help with day-to-day living during this stage.
 Whilst they can probably still bathe and take care of other personal needs on their own (such as using the loo), they could find it difficult to dress appropriately or be unable to remember simple facts about themselves, such as their address or phone number.
 However, they usually recognise family and friends and can recall events from decades ago (especially their childhood) with great clarity and really enjoy reminiscing.
 A memorabilia pack like this one or a talking photo album like this could bring a lot of pleasure.
 On average this stage can last around 1.5 years.